5 to 7: Production

 Filming was originally scheduled to begin in February 2013, but was delayed until May 2013.
 The film was shot by cinematographer Arnaud Potier on an Arri Alexa camera in CinemaScope widescreen format.
 Levin and Potier decided to use minimalistic wide shots and long takes to avoid "reminding the audience that it's a movie" with unnecessary cuts.
 Filming mainly took place on the Upper East Side of New York City.
-Specific filming locations included the Carlyle Hotel, the St. Regis Hotel, The Guggenheim, Fifth Avenue, Grand Army Plaza, Le Charlot restaurant and Crawford Doyle Booksellers.
+Specific filming locations included the Carlyle Hotel, the St. Regis Hotel, the Guggenheim, Fifth Avenue, Grand Army Plaza, Le Charlot restaurant and Crawford Doyle Booksellers.
 The only major location used outside of the Upper East Side was Brian's apartment, which was filmed on 30th Street in Midtown Manhattan.
 Shots of plaques on Central Park benches are interspersed throughout the film; Levin sent a group of interns to find interesting inscriptions on the benches in Central Park and selected about thirty that were filmed on the last day of shooting.
 The crew adopted a bench of their own whose plaque is shown at the end of the film's credits.

 Levin initially planned to use a jazz soundtrack but found classical music more apt after completing the filming.
 He hired Danny Bensi and Saunder Jurriaans to compose the film's score, which consisted of two main melodies, one a waltz and the other a more classical theme.

 Release

 5 to 7 premiered at the Tribeca Film Festival on April 19, 2014, and went on to be screened at the Traverse City Film Festival, Savannah Film Festival, Denver Film Festival, Palm Springs International Film Festival, Cinequest Film Festival, Hamptons International Film Festival, Carmel International Film Festival, Virginia Film Festival Boulder International Film Festival, and Bermuda International Film Festival.
 It won the Audience Award for Best American Film at the Traverse City Film Festival, and was nominated for Best Narrative Feature at the Bermuda International Film Festival.

-IFC Films acquired the United States distribution rights to the film in June 2014.
-It was released theatrically on April 3, 2015, in New York and Los Angeles, grossing $18,006 from two locations on its opening weekend.
-It later expanded to 27 theaters and earned a total of $162,685 from six weeks in American theaters.
+IFC Films acquired the US distribution rights to the film in June 2014.
+It opened in theaters in New York City and Los Angeles on April 3, 2015, grossing $18,006 from two locations on its opening weekend.
+It later expanded to 26 theaters and earned a total of $162,685 from six weeks in American theaters.
 Outside the United States, the film was most successful in Mexico (where it grossed $259,757) and Russia (where it grossed $120,909); it earned a total of $511,894 internationally, making a total worldwide gross of $674,579.